chge/tasty/README.md

 [Chai](http://chaijs.com/) and other assertion/expectation libraries are supported by providing `--assert=name` and/or `--expect=name` flags.

+# Static server

+You can run built-in static server by passing `--static-root=path` and `--static-url=URL` flags.
+The `--static` flag alone runs static server from CWD on `http://localhost:5678/`.

+# Code coverage

+When serving application from own server, you should instrument JavaScript code for coverage by yourself.
+Tasty's static server has built-in support for [Istanbul](https://gotwarlost.github.io/istanbul/) to automatically do it for you.

 # CSP

 For Tasty server running on `localhost:8765/path` you should add the following CSP directives for Tasty client to work properly: